ISUgenomics/bioinformatics-workbook/Appendix/Unix/unix-basics-1.md

 ---

 ## What is Unix?
-* Widely used multiuser operating system
+* Multiuser operating system
-* Linux: free version of UNIX-like operating system
+* Linux: free version of this type of operating system
   * Red Hat Enterprise Linux, Ubuntu, and CentOS
 * Used on high-end workstations, database servers, web servers and managing shared resources
 * Standard features include: Security, reliability, scalability
-* supports multi-user (as in 100s)
+  * Can supports 100s of users at a time

 ## Can I learn Unix?